- how security works in the context of a React application

 Let’s use the following diagram to analyze the order of operations that are going on once you start your React application that requires authentication:

 1).
-If credentials are valid, IdP will return some basic identity information and a JWT token (
+If credentials are valid, IdP will return some basic identity information and a JSON Web Token (JWT) (

 3).
 The Webiny API will then run the authentication process (

 4) described in the API Security article, and verify the JWT (remember, how you implement your authentication plugin is up to you).

 If the identity is valid and is authorized to perform the requested operation, the React application will receive the expected response from the API.

 This is all there is to the application/API security on a high level.
 Let’s now look at how the identity and permissions we talked about in the previous article fit into the React application.

 Once you’ve obtained the identity information from your IdP, you only know who has logged in.
 You still don’t know what he’s allowed to do, because your IdP doesn’t know about Webiny permissions, and you don’t have any application-related information (like profile picture, addresses, order history, etc.).

 So how do we fetch all that information?